Pennsylvania Mother of 2 Makes Full Recovery After Almost Dying from Toxic Shock Syndrome

 But when Follis woke up on Sunday morning, her situation had turned from bad to worse.

 “I woke up, and I had trouble walking and I was vomiting,” Follis told PEOPLE, adding that her fever had climbed up to 105.6 degrees.
-After getting discharged from a nearby urgent care center, Follis and her mother “immediately went to the emergency room,” where doctors quickly realized she was septic and had an infection in her cervix.
+After getting discharged from a nearby urgent care center, Follis and her mother “immediately went to the emergency room,” where doctors quickly realized she was septic and realized she had an infection in her cervix hours later.

 But the doctor’s didn’t have such an easy time figuring out what had caused the infection.
-After two hours of tests and intensive questioning, somebody though to ask whether Follis could be suffering from TSS, after which an OB-GYN was called in to perform a physical exam.
+After intensive questioning, somebody thought to ask whether Follis could be suffering from TSS, after which an OB-GYN was called in to perform a physical exam.

 Although the OB-GYN confirmed that TSS had caused Follis to go into septic shock, she says doctors never “found any remnants of a tampon.”